NilanjanChattopadhyay/NilanjanChattopadhyay.github.io/_posts/2020-04-01-Deep-Learning-from-Scratch.md

 ### **Why can't we use Numpy for deep learning?**

-NumPy is the fundamental package for scientific computing with Python and provides a powerful N-dimensional array object.
+Numpy is the fundamental package for scientific computing with Python and provides a powerful N-dimensional array object.
 But operations like matrix multiplication performed using Pytorch Tensors can utilize GPUs and can be 50x faster than Numpy Arrays.
 Since matrix multiplication is fundamental to neural networks, using Pytorch we can create bigger networks and use bigger datasets.
 Another reason for using Pytorch is that it provides advanced functionalities like automatic differentiation (autograd) for operations on Tensors.
 Implementing neural networks involves differentiation which can get extremely complicated as the size of the network grows.
 Differentiation of parameters/weights of neural networks can be automated using Pytorch.